chika-games/RPG-Maker-Specifications/lmt.md

 | EditPosX | VINT | The editor x-position. |

 #### Edit Position Y Tag
 This tag is for editor use only.
-The camera's y-position within an editor<sup>?</sup>.

 | Field | Type | Description |
 | --- | --- | --- |